Nguyễn Xuân Vinh: Publications

 As a scientist and educator, Vinh published three books and more than 100 papers in mathematics, astrodynamics and trajectory optimization.

 In 1960, to promote a cadet recruitment program for the newly created Air Force Academy in Vietnam, he wrote a novel: Pilot’s Life, which became a best-seller (now in its sixth printing) and he was awarded the Republic of Vietnam’s National Literature Prize.
 The novel is in the form of a series of letters written by a pilot to his sweetheart.

 Awards and honors

 In 1994, he was given the Mechanics and Control of Flight Award by the American Institute of Aeronautics and Astronautics.
 He was a member of the International Academy of Astronautics and a foreign member of the French National Academy of Air and Space.

 In 2006, he won the Dirk Brouwer Award, awarded by the American Astronautical Society, for outstanding lifetime achievement in the field of space flight mechanics and astrodynamics.

 Late Year and Death

-Vinh was baptised as a Catholic at the St. Bonaventure Catholic Parish, Huntington Beach, California on 19 October 2016, with baptismal name Anphongsô (Alphonso).
+Vinh was baptized as a Catholic at St. Bonaventure Catholic Church in Huntington Beach, California on October 19, 2016, with the baptismal name Anphongsô (Alphonso).

-Vinh died at 2:39 p.m.
-Saturday, July 23, at his home in Costa Mesa, California, at the age of 92.
+Vinh died at 2:39 p.m. on Saturday, July 23, 2022 at his home in Costa Mesa, California, at the age of 92.